Edward Carl Lewis

 The 1910 U. S. Census taken on April 30, 1910, shows Edward Lewis (age 24) born in Wisconsin to Danish and Wisconsin-born parents is an unmarried Repair Shop Machinist boarding at 1152 Main Street, 4th Ward, City of Green Bay, Brown Co., WI.

-Ed and Carrie were married 1912 in Green Bay, Brown Co., WI.
+Edward Carl "Ed" Lewis and Carrie Lye were married Wednesday, January 17, 1912, in Green Bay, Brown Co., WI.

 The 1915 North Dakota State Census taken on April 1, 1915, shows Ed Lewis and Karrie Lewis are living in New Leipzig, Morton Co., ND.
 The adjacent family consists of: Henry Lewis; Therisa Lewis; and Ethel Lewis.